Kindergartners think they can grow up to be anything. And maybe everything. Do 11th graders? Do you?

-2. Explore the process of engineering solutions with these cool activities.
+2. Explore the process of engineering solutions with these cool engineering activities.

 3. One of Daryl’s houses had no heat and so they put heating elements in the 2nd story floor.
 They had to lay new floor boards over top to hide the heating elements, but the new boards did not match the direction of the 1st-story floors.
-How would you solve the problem without busting the budget?
+How would you solve the problem to create floors that look and function well without busting the budget?

 Do It Yourself (8-12)

 1. Read Nicole’s background here.
 Write your own (future) background in a similar style for any career that interests you.
 What got you there?
 What keeps you going?

 2. Find a song by Daryl Hall or Hall & Oates with lyrics that address something about building your future.
 Explain your selection.
 Construct 3-D art or model to represent the song’s theme.